MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 awk '/search pattern/{Actions}' filename
 ```

-'awk' goes through each line in *filename* and if the line matches the *search pattern*, then action(s) is performed.
+'awk' goes through each line in *filename* and if the line matches the *search pattern*, then action(s) is/are performed.
 For example, to solve the problem of the headers on a table (table.txt) being sorted whe we used the 'sort' command in the previous section, one can use the follwoing command:

 ```
 awk 'NR==1; NR>1 {print $0 | "sort -k2"}' table.txt